andrzimin72/casino-roulette-dapp/README.md

 1. Randomness Vulnerability
 This uses blockhash of a future block (bet.block) to generate randomness.
 However, miners can manipulate the outcome by choosing not to publish certain blocks.
 Not secure for high-stakes gambling.
-Fix : Use a trusted randomness source like Chainlink VRF or commit-reveal schemes.
+Fix: Use a trusted randomness source like Chainlink VRF or commit-reveal schemes.
 2. Reentrancy Risk solidity
 Using transfer() is safe since it forwards only 2300 gas, but better practice is to use checks-effects-interactions pattern.
 Fix : Consider using OpenZeppelin’s Address.sendValue() with proper reentrancy guards if more complex logic is added.